arrikenw/IT-Project/README.md

 - Logout button

 ####Home
-The home page is shown when after successful login or clicking on
+The home page is shown after successful login or clicking on logo in the header

+Its files are stored in the home folder which contains
+- Home page
+- Welcome message

 ####Profile page
 The user profile page contains:
- - Infinite scroll of posts
+ - Infinite scrolling list of posts
  - Pinned posts
- - Profile details
+ - User's profile details

 These files are located in the profile folder